MicrosoftDocs/customer-insights/topics/developers/quick-starts/create-a-team.md

 Sign into Product Insights at [https://pi.dynamics.com](https://pi.dynamics.com).
 You may need to use an incognito window (Ctrl+Shift+N).
 > [!NOTE]
-> - An Azure Active Directory (AAD) or Microsoft account is required for signing up for the Product Insights preview.
+> - An Azure Active Directory (AAD) or Microsoft account (example: sample@outlook.com) is required for signing up for the Product Insights preview.

 ## Create a team
 1. If you are not already part of a team, select **+New team** in the bottom left corner of the portal.